sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

 > [!note]
 > If you're looking to add a language to your personal PC, see [Add and switch input and display language preferences in Windows 10](https://support.microsoft.com/en-us/help/4027670/windows-add-and-switch-input-and-display-language-preferences-in-windo).

 OEMs can add language packs to localize PCs and devices for customers in different regions.
+To do this, you can add:

+* **Language packs**: The language pack .cab file provides the text for the dialog boxes, menu items, and help files that you see in Windows.
+Sample name: **Microsoft-Windows-Client-Language-Pack_x64_es-es.cab**.
+See the [available languages for Windows](available-language-packs-for-windows.md).

-For Windows 10 for desktop editions (Home, Pro, Enterprise, and Education), language packs have been split into language components and [Features On Demand](features-on-demand-v2--capabilities.md).
+* **Language components**: For Windows 10 for desktop editions (Home, Pro, Enterprise, and Education), language packs have been split into language components and [Features On Demand](features-on-demand-v2--capabilities.md).
 This reduction in image size can be helpful when creating images for lower-cost devices with small storage.
 It can also reduce the time required to create and deploy images.

+* **Language experience packs (LXP) / Language interface packs (LIP)**: These are language packs require a base language.
+They don't include all of the language resources by themselves.
+For parts of the UI that are not translated into the LXP language, the UI displays the parent language.
+  - As of Windows 10, version 1809, these languages are distributed as .appx files and are no longer distributed as .cab files.
+See the [available Language experience packs](available-language-packs-for-windows.md#lxps).
+Sample .appx name: `LanguageExperiencePack.am-et.neutral.appx`.
+You can find the LXP .appx files and their associated license files in the LocalExperiencePack folder on the Language Pack ISO.

+  - For previous Windows versions, language experience packs are .cab files, example, Microsoft-Windows-Client-Language-Pack_x64_es-ca.cab.

+* **[Recovery language packs](customize-windows-re.md)** so users can troubleshoot and recover their devices using their preferred language.
+  - WinRE language packs are distributed on the language pack ISO.
+Don't use the WinPE language packs that ship with the ADK.

+## Considerations

+* **Versions must match**.
+When you add a language, the version of the language components must match the version of Windows.
+For example, you can't add a Windows 10, version 1809 language pack to Windows 10, version 1803.

+* **Install languages, then updates and apps**.

+  - Install language packs before installing updates.
+If you install an update (servicing stack update (SSU) or Cumulative Update (CU)) prior to installing a language pack, reinstall the update to apply language-specific changes.

+  - In general, install all of your languages onto Windows before installing apps.
+This helps make sure that the language resource files are available for each of the available apps.
+Many apps include support for multiple languages, though some require separate installation of language packs to work properly.
+Consult with the app developer.
+To learn more, see [Multilingual User Interface (Windows)](http://go.microsoft.com/fwlink/p/?LinkId=698642).

+* **Image size**
+  - Some languages require more hard-disk space than others.
+  - When you're adding languages, don't add too many languages at the same time using a single command, because the device may not have enough memory to handle it.
+General recommendations: from Windows in **audit mode**, don't add more than 20 language packs at a time.
+From **Windows PE**, don't add more than 7.
+If WinPE is still running out of memory, you can [customize WinPE by adding temporary storage (scratch space)](winpe-mount-and-customize.md).
+-   The default language cannot be removed because it is used to generate computer security identifiers (SIDs).
+The default UI language is the language that is selected during the Out-Of-Box-Experience (OOBE), the UI language specified in the Deployment Image Servicing and Management (DISM) command-line tool, or in the unattended answer file if you skip OOBE.

+- **Cross-language upgrades are not supported**.
+This means that during upgrades or migrations, if you upgrade or migrate an operating system that has multiple language packs installed, you can upgrade or migrate to the system default UI language only.
+For example, if English is the default language, you can upgrade or migrate only to English.

+## Get languages and language components

+-   **OEMs and System Builders** with Microsoft Software License Terms can download the language pack ISO and Feature on demand ISO from the [Microsoft OEM site](http://go.microsoft.com/fwlink/?LinkId=131359) or the [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).
+-   **IT Professionals** can download language packs from the [Microsoft Volume Licensing Site](http://go.microsoft.com/fwlink/?LinkId=125893).
+-   After Windows is installed, users can download and install more languages by selecting **Settings** > **Time & language** > **Language** > **Add a language**.

+Language features on demand are distributed on the FOD ISO as .cab files.
+You can [add Features on Demand](features-on-demand-v2--capabilities.md) to your image or your running versions of Windows.

 ## <span id="LangPackTypes"></span><span id="langpacktypes"></span><span id="LANGPACKTYPES"></span>Language Pack Types